Mar 26, 2025

 In this case, “secure” means using encryption to protect data, multi-factor authentication (MFA) to verify users, and regular updates to fend off cyber threats.

 Think it’s overkill?
 Just look at the recent attack on Change Healthcare.
-They didn’t enable MFA – a basic cybersecurity measure – and it cost them.
+They didn’t enable MFA – a basic cybersecurity measure in web development in healthcare – and it cost them.

 Appointment scheduling